 How to reach the Pilz PSIRT:

-The security specialists from the Pilz PSIRT manage and assess all reports of possible security weaknesses in our products.
+The security specialists from the Pilz PSIRT manage and assess all reports of potential security weaknesses in our products.
 If you have any questions about security regarding our products or infrastructure, or if you want to report any security gaps, please contact our PSIRT security experts.
-Please advise the PSIRT in German or English.
+Please notify the PSIRT in German or English.
 Typically you can expect an initial reaction within two working days (CET).
 Please send us critical information encoded with the PGP Public Key.

-Six tips for greater security
+Six tips for greater industrial security

 Because security is not a physical parameter but rather a “moving target”, the measures against cyber threats must be updated constantly.
 The responsibility for this primarily lies with plant operators, for whom data security also means protection of their investment.
 As a general rule of thumb, all devices that have an Ethernet connection can be considered at risk.